Sam Nunn: Speculation of 2008 presidential or vice-presidential candidacy

-On August 19, 2007 Nunn said he would not decide on a presidential bid until after the 2008 primary season, when presumptive nominees by both parties would emerge.
+On August 19, 2007, Nunn said he would not decide on a presidential bid until after the 2008 primary season, when presumptive nominees by both parties would emerge.
 However, speculation over a Nunn White House bid ended on April 18, 2008, when he endorsed Democratic presidential contender Barack Obama.

 Despite having publicly declared his lack of interest in being a candidate for vice president, Nunn continued to be mentioned by some political pundits and politicians as a potential running mate for Obama.

-In an interview published June 4, 2008 by The Guardian, former President Jimmy Carter said that he favored Nunn (a fellow Georgian) as Obama's possible choice for Vice President.
-Peggy Noonan, a columnist and former Ronald Reagan and George H.W.
-Bush speechwriter also expressed her support for Nunn.
-In an interview with CNBC on August 22, 2008, billionaire investor Warren Buffett said that he favored Nunn as Obama's choice for Vice President.
+In an interview published on June 4, 2008, by The Guardian, former president Jimmy Carter said that he favored Nunn (a fellow Georgian) as Obama's possible choice for vice president.
+Peggy Noonan, a columnist and former Ronald Reagan and George H. W. Bush speechwriter also expressed her support for Nunn.
+In an interview with CNBC on August 22, 2008, billionaire investor Warren Buffett said that he favored Nunn as Obama's choice for vice president.

 Personal life

 Nunn is married to the former Colleen O'Brien.
 Nunn met his future wife at the U.S. Embassy in Paris while she was working for the Central Intelligence Agency.
 They have two children, Mary Michelle Nunn and Samuel Brian Nunn.
-Michelle Nunn serves as CEO of Points of Light and is the CEO of CARE and ran unsuccessfully for the Senate in 2014.
+Michelle Nunn is CEO of Points of Light and CEO of CARE, she ran unsuccessfully for the Senate in 2014.

 According to the Lee Iacocca book, Talking Straight (1988), Chrysler Corporation came under scrutiny for selling new vehicles which were driven by company executives before the odometers were connected.
-Iacocca, Chrysler's CEO, was not concerned about the scandal at first but, within days of a meeting with Nunn in 1987 in which Nunn spoke of his own recently purchased Chrysler Fifth Avenue, Iacocca launched a detailed investigation into the claims, and extended warranties — and public apologies — to numerous current Chrysler owners.
+Iacocca, Chrysler's CEO, was not concerned about the scandal at first but, within days of a meeting with Nunn in 1987 in which Nunn spoke of his own recently purchased Chrysler Fifth Avenue, Iacocca launched a detailed investigation into the claims, and extended warranties – and public apologies – to numerous current Chrysler owners.

-In 1989, it was reported that Nunn had had a drunk driving accident in 1964.
+In 1989, it was reported that Nunn had had a drunk driving crash in 1964.
 This report emerged during the United States Secretary of Defense confirmation hearings of ex-Senator John Tower.
 Nunn was opposing Tower due to Tower's alleged drinking problems.

 Senator Nunn's membership in Augusta National Golf Club became the focus of a campaign by women seeking membership in the exclusive all-male club in 2002.
-The club had admitted its first African-American member in 1990, but was still closed to women.
-The Club chose to air the Masters without commercials rather than succumb to the pressure to open admissions to women.
+The club had admitted its first African American member in 1990 but was still closed to women.
+The Club chose to air the masters' without commercials rather than succumb to the pressure to open admissions to women.